TheOSuite/oIAF/README.md

 ---

-# eIAF: Easy Web Authentication Tester
+# oIAF: Easy Web Authentication Tester

-Welcome to **eIAF**!
+Welcome to **oIAF**!
 This is a simple tool with a graphical interface (GUI) that helps you test web application login forms for common security issues.
 Think of it as a helpful assistant for checking if a website's login is vulnerable to basic attacks like trying common passwords or figuring out valid usernames.

 **Please Note:** This tool is designed for learning and testing on websites you **own or have explicit permission** to test.
 Using it on other websites without permission is illegal and unethical.
 Always be responsible!

-## What Can eIAF Do?
+## What Can oIAF Do?

-Here are the main things eIAF can help you check:
+Here are the main things oIAF can help you check:

 *   **Easy to Use:** It has a window you can click and type into, so you don't need to remember complicated commands.
 *   **Test Login Pages:** Point it at a website's login page.